-Baseline or Manitaring Activities Benchmark or Met By Current State Monitoring Activities Future State (MM/YYYY) Add Lincoln County to venues/life story speakers for eight monthly OPSA community education sessions (held September thru May) for promotion to tri-county IHN-CCO members and other interested individuals through clinicians.
+Baseline or Current State Monitoring Activities Benchmark or Future State Met By (MM/YYYY) Add Lincoln County to venues/life story speakers for eight monthly OPSA community education sessions (held September thru May) for promotion to tri-county IHN-CCO members and other interested individuals through clinicians.
 Stories share learned tools and self-care for chronic pain based on current pain science. to coordinate venues, speakers for Corvallis, Albany, Newport/Lincoln City, Lebanon/Sweet Home.
-OPSA Committee and other volunteers post flyers and Adding Lincoln County to rotating roster for monthly community education events provides IHN-CCO members and clinicians, and others in addition to the Linn and Benton County area, access to networking with peers and health professionals who are using pain science in their practice.
-Start sessions Winter of 2022, then ongoing Purchase video and streaming equipment, editing software.
+OPSA Committee and other volunteers post flyers and contact clinicians in tri-county provides IHN-CCO members Start sessions Winter of 2022, then ongoing Purchase video and streaming equipment, editing software.
 OPSA has had to borrow equipment to create video for past meetings.
 Video quality and sound has been marginal and editing the video time comsuming.
 Videographer establish needed equipment and software specs and procedures To create a library of high-quality recordings of individual and healthcare professional life stories suitable for website beginning 01/15/2022 Develop and maintain website to share recorded personal stories from professionals who use pain science in their practice, and the pain experience of their patients and other individuals who use pain science tools to overcome persistent pain.
-Each community meeting event will also be live streamed to reach those who cannot or may not wish to attend live sessions. estimates to develop website, and for hosting service.
-Also Live stream and record/edit high-quality video of community education events and conferences for website use.
+Each community meeting event will also be live streamed to reach those who cannot or may not wish to attend live sessions.
+Receive professional estimates to develop website, and for hosting service.
+Also explore in-house development of same through hosting service offering basic web templates.
+Live stream and record/edit high-quality video of community education events and conferences for website use.
 This website library provides accessible video and Spanish translation to IHN-CCO members and others for review.
 We will monitor number of visitors to website and will work to determine a method that does not violate HIPAA to be able to count IHN-CCO members from general public.
 We hope the IHN-CCO may be able to give direction on this task.
 Complete by 12/31/2022 then ongoing Create survey to query session participants about understanding of their pain experience before and after participating in community meetings and conferences.
 OPSA members, compile then analyze data to determine OPSA Education Committee maintain and refine survey using input from IHN-CCO members and others attending community meetings, in person or via live stream.
 Include checkboxes for community member vs clinician.
 Complete by 1/31/22 then ongoing to refine